JohnCoene/javascript-for-r/_book/1-02-basics.md

 <p class="caption">(\#fig:dom-viz)Document Object Model visualisation</p>
 </div>

-When a web page is loaded, the browser creates a Document Object Model of the web page which can be accessed in JavaScript from the `document` object.
+When a web page is loaded, the browser creates a Document Object Model of the web page, which can be accessed in JavaScript from the `document` object.
 This lets the developer programmatically manipulate the page itself so one can, for instance, add an element (e.g., a button), change the text of another, and plenty more.

 The JavaScript code below grabs the element where `id='content'` from the `document` with `getElementById` and replaces the text (`innerText`).
 Even though the page only contains "Trying JavaScript!" when the page is opened (loaded) in the web browser JavaScript runs the code and changes it: this happens very fast so the original text cannot be seen.